Skip to content

 The Battle of Waterloo:

-The culmination of more than two decades of war, this was not just one of the most famous battles in British history, it was arguably one of the most far-reaching, as it led to the birth of modern day Europe.
-We are proud to mark the bicentenary of that pivotal battle with a Special issue that explores the key events of the day through six Special Stamps, together with a Miniature Sheet that honours the rank and file of both Allied and Napoleonic forces.
+We are proud to mark the bicentenary of this pivotal battle with a Special issue that explores the key events of the day through six Special Stamps, together with a Miniature Sheet that honours the rank and file of both Allied and Napoleonic forces.
 Issued on 18 June 2015.

-This year marks the 800th anniversary of the Magna Carta, the foundation stone of the Rule of Law whose influence has extended around the world.
-To commemorate this milestone Royal Mail has worked closely with the Magna Carta 800th Committee to produce six Special Stamps depicting the Magna Carta itself as well as major international bills and declarations inspired by it that have been issued to protect civil liberties and rights.
+This year marks the 800th anniversary of the Magna Carta.
+Royal Mail has worked closely with the Magna Carta 800th Committee to produce six Special Stamps depicting the Magna Carta itself as well as major international bills and declarations inspired by it that have been issued to protect civil liberties and rights.
 Issued on 2 June 2015.

 The First World War 1915:

 A century on from the first great conflict of the 20th century, Royal Mail is commemorating the First World War through a series of five Special issues that examine each year between outbreak and armistice.We are therefore proud to present the second part, which looks at the events of 1915.
-We are exploring each year of the war through a set of stamps that follow the same six themes: Poppy, Poetry, Portraits, War Art, Memorials and Artefacts; which will ultimately result in a series comprising 30 Special Stamps.
 Issued on 14 May 2015

 The 175th Anniversary of the Penny Black: